 Planned Giving

-There are a number of planned giving options that enable your estate to benefit you, your heirs, and HRA18.
+There are a number of planned giving options that enable your estate to benefit you, your heirs, and the Holocaust Remembrance Association.
 Advantages for you and your estate can include:

 • Reduce estate taxes

-• Provide HRA18 an income stream for the life of donor
+• Provide the Holocaust Remembrance Association an income stream for the life of donor

 • Enable you to make a much larger gift